ITurres/The-Time-Meister/README.md

 >After a short research online, i couldn't find an answer, but!, after playing around with css, i realized that in order to do what i need, i have to add a property call> -Position: absolute- TO the navbar class (NOT TO THE HEADER CLASS), so this goes on top of the image that was below.

 After doing this, the navbar will lose its auto width, so in order to have it taking all the space available, will need a width property of 100%.
 Also add a width of 100% to img so it takes all the screen available as wanted.<

+HEADER:
+       Now that the navbar is on top of the image, i need the h1 title to go on top of the .header image and be centered.